-2019 is the Year of BALANCED LITERACY!
+2022 is the Year of LITERACY!

-We get a BALANCED LITERACY ” do-Over”!
+We get a “LITERACY ” do-Over”!

 Ready to UPDATE your literacy block?

-Balanced Literacy: Here is your NEW YEAR PLAN!
+Balanced Literacy: Here is your NEW YEAR’s PLAN!

-This 8-week series will focus on the components of a complete BALANCED LITERACY program.
+This series will focus on the components of a complete BALANCED LITERACY program.
 We will focus on clear and concise definitions.
-Definitions that educators can discuss in collaborations.
-A “common language” where we can learn from each other and with each other.
+Definitions that educators can discuss in collaboration.

 The 8 components we will focus on are: